What changed?

 If you have questions about these regulations, please contact Zero Zone and ask to speak to our Director of Regulatory Compliance & Refrigeration Technology.
 If you want to learn about our offerings and plan for these regulations, contact our sales team.

 Private label juice manufacturer Citrus Systems, Inc. specializes in pasteurizing an extensive line of juices and fruit drinks.
 The business provides juice to local dairies, grocery stores, and institutional customers.
-Their success and future contracts led them to build a new facility that was twice as large as their previous location.
-This presented some challenges for their refrigeration needs.
+Their success and future contracts led them to build a new facility that is twice as large as their previous location.
+Consequently, this expansion presented several challenges for their refrigeration needs.

-The refrigeration systems were designed to provide trouble-free, energy-efficient operation for their production process.
-Zero Zone included features and technology to match the needs of pasteurization plants, such as multiple chilling circuits, industrial PLC controls, and evaporative condensing with variable speed fan control.
-A heat reclaim system off the compressor discharge circuit reduces both electric and natural gas demand by repurposing heat for hot water used throughout the production facility.
+The refrigeration systems are designed to provide trouble-free, energy-efficient operation for Citrus Systems’ production process.
+Zero Zone incorporated features and technology tailored to the needs of pasteurization plants, such as multiple chilling circuits, industrial PLC controls, and evaporative condensing with variable speed fan control.
+Furthermore, a heat reclaim system off the compressor discharge circuit reduces both electric and natural gas demand by repurposing heat for hot water used throughout the production facility.

-Being able to guarantee that the system always maintains temperature is essential for their HACCP program.
-To monitor operation and communicate any alarm conditions, Citrus Systems needed a remote diagnostics system connected to the refrigeration equipment.
-Consistency and dependability are essential in the pasteurization and food processing industries to protect the quality of the final product.
+Guaranteeing that the system always maintains the correct temperature is essential for Citrus Systems’ HACCP program.
+To monitor operations and communicate any alarm conditions, Citrus Systems implemented a remote diagnostics system connected to the refrigeration equipment.
+Consistency and dependability are crucial in the pasteurization and food processing industries to protect the quality of the final product.

 A Satisfied Customer

-Contact our sales team to get started on your next refrigeration journey.
+Contact our sales team to start on your next refrigeration journey.

 At Zero Zone, the gold standard is a crystal: a Crystal Merchandiser®.
 These reach-in display cases have served retailers across every application: beverage, dairy, deli, meat, produce, and frozen food.
 To understand why, let’s look at 5 reasons that retailers love the Crystal Merchandiser®.